remind101/negapollo-ts-bug-squash/README.md

 query="query="{ nonV2ClassById(id: 242461) { className, classCode, joinUrl } }""
 ```

 5. Check the server logs.
-As long as you see < TBD - desired log line >, you're good to go - happy bug squashing!
+As long as you see < TBD - desired log line >, you're good to go - happy bug squashing! :bug: :beetle: